 I'll sit at home before I vote for Ivey.
 I can't in good conscience vote for someone who is an unelected incumbent who refuses to participate in public debates and town halls.
 It is very telling and makes me think her health and mind aren't fit to lead the state.

-I'm not saying he sat on his ass.
+I'm not saying he sat on his money maker.
 It was always going to be tremendously difficult vs. the 800lb gorilla incumbent that dodges you in debates and sucks the oxygen out by making economic announcements to serve as free media exposure.
 Sadly, the Alabama media are fairly stupid and let her get away with it.
 The reported her economic announcements as straight news.
 The media types that took Ivey on are the type GOP voters don't trust and don't care about.

 Battle needed to run a very aggressive insurgent campaign and put Ivey on the defensive.
 He's just not that type of candidate.
 It's not his style.